NicoloCavalli95horses/KMS-web-testing/content/01 Notes/directory traversal (path traversal).md

 ---
 ## Definition

-Directory traversal (path traversal) is a web vulnerability that lets a malicious hacker access and view files located in the web server file system but outside of the web application’s document root folder
+Directory traversal (path traversal) is a web vulnerability that lets a malicious hacker access and view files located in the web server file system but outside of the web application’s document root folder.

+This is most common when web applications allow upload functionality and the hacker crafts a malicious input value that is processed by the web application and allows access to sensitive directories on the web server ([[(Pauli, 2013)]])

 ### Use cases